 Catalytic urban development programmes identified in the BEPP have been incorporated in the 2018-2019 IDP and 2018-2019 Budget processes of BCMM.
-The spatial targeting of areas and nature of catalytic projects within programmes however needs strengthening through enhanced coordination and integration of projects which fall within Catalytic Programme Areas.
+The spatial targeting of projects and nature of catalytic projects however needs strengthening through enhanced coordination and integration of projects which fall within Catalytic Programme Areas.